Representation of non-special curves of genus 5 as plane sextic curves and its application to finding curves with many rational points: Computational results in characteristic 3

-{\bf Case (1,1,1,1,1):} This is the case where every singular point is $\F_3$-rational.
-By a linear transformation of an element of $\PGL_3(\F_p)$, we may assume
+\paragraph*{Case (1,1,1,1,1)} This is the case where every singular point is $\Fvtex _{3}$-rational.
+By a linear transformation by an element of $\PGL _{3}(\Fvtex _{{3}})$, we may assume

-A computation shows that every position of $\{P_1,\ldots, P_5\}$ such that any four points among them are not contained in a hyperplane is equivalent by a linear transformation of a diagonal matrix and a permutation of $\{x,y,z\}$ to either of the following two cases: \begin{enumerate} \item $P_4 = (1:1:0)$ and $P_5 = (0:1:1)$, \item $P_4 = (1:1:0)$ and $P_5 = (1:2:1)$. \end{enumerate}
+A computation shows that every position of $\{P_{1},\ldots , P_{5}\}$ such that any four points among them are not contained in a line is equivalent by the linear transformation by a diagonal matrix and a permutation of $\{x,y,z\}$ to either of the following two cases: